 Many people are scared about exploring a new city or area because they are afraid they will get lost.
 But the reality is that most travelers will be lost at some point in their travel adventure.

 Before starting your trip, buy a travel book with maps or do some research on the internet so you will be familiar with where you are going.
-Carry with you a credit card, ID and enough money to get around the city in case you get lost.
+Carry a credit card, ID and enough money to get around the city in case you get lost.
 It is also a good idea to keep a record of the hotel where you are staying so you can easily have the address and phone number if needed.
 Most hotels have business cards at the front desk.
 Pick one up and drop it in your pocket!

 You can even attach these sticky card holders to the back of your phone so you will have the hotel card handy if you need it!